AScustomWorks/AS/README.md

 # AS modules

+### V 2.0.1 TriggersMKIII and DelayPlus Stereo updates

+New look for the black and gray knobs

+A small tweak on the FX knobs

+TriggersMKIII textfields updated to V2 code(was missing from the V2.0.0 update, and crashing rack when present on a patch)

+Delay Plus Stereo FX: Added a Clear Buffer switch and CV input for each channel (long time request)

+Also added input, output and switches tip labels for this two modules, the rest will come later

 ### V 2.0.0 update for compatibility with VCV RACK V2

 Graphics and code updated to work with V2